Mohammadjamiu/tahugo/content/misce-post/simple-ways-student-can-improve-their-writing-skill.md

 When writing or just starting out on writing, don’t indulge yourself on tools or apps that might not really impact your writing craft.

-So staring with the basic tools which is paper and pen is pretty much good enough.
+So starting with the basic tools which is a paper and pen is pretty much good enough.

 But as time passes by, you might invest in using some simple apps like

 1. Microsoft word or notepad to type and
-2. <a class="links-to-others" href="https://www.jdoqocy.com/click-100490785-14474074" target="_blank">Grammarly </a> to check for errors in your writing.
+2. <a class="links-to-others" href="https://www.kqzyfj.com/click-100490785-10952827" target="_blank">Grammarly </a> to check for errors in your writing.

 ## Learn to type fast